Shazamed/ctf-writeups/greyctf-2022/misc/Logical-Computers.md

 The first 8 elements of the matrix gives:
 ``` 253.
 240. 224. -16. -16.
 234. 239. -13.```

 Printing and looking at the resultant matrix, we noticed that the each element is either greater than 200 or smaller than 0.
-So we decided to convert each positive result to 1 and each negative result to 0 and reverse the order of the bits in each byte.
+So we decided to convert each positive result to 1 and each negative result to 0.

+After converting, we then reverse back the order of the bits in each byte and decoded the resulting binary to obtain a readable string.

 ``` python
 matrix_list = np.ndarray.tolist(matrix_mult)[0]